By Groshan Fabiola

 they might find 2 to 10 stones of different sizes and shapes.

-ducts.
-This system is carrying the bile from the liver towards
+This system is carrying the bile from the liver towards the small

-can block it if they get stuck in any of the small ducts: the
+block it if they get stuck in any of the small ducts: the hepatic

-hepatic ducts, the cystic duct and the common bile duct.
-If
+ducts, the cystic duct and the common bile duct.
+If the bile gets

-the bile gets locked inside one of these ducts complications
+locked inside one of these ducts complications like pancreatitis

 like: hereditary blood disorders and cirrhosis.